teedang19/teedang19.github.io/resume.md

 **[Reverb.com](http://www.reverb.com) - Chicago, IL**
 *Software Engineer, (07/2015 - Present)*
-Write, maintain, and expand core features that power the Reverb business, specializing in multi-currency transactions and payment processing.
-Ruby, Rails, React, Postgres, Elasticsearch, Go.
+Develop, test, maintain, and expand the features and services that power the Reverb business.
+Primary focus is on checkout and single- or multi-currency transactions processing, including risk and fraud tolerance, both pay-in and pay-out.
+Ruby, Rails, React, and Go.

 **[8Bit Studios](http://www.eightbitstudios.com) - Chicago, IL**
 *Software Engineer, (07/2014 - 07/2015)*
-Built and maintain applications in a variety of languages, ensuring client needs are met.
-Ruby, Rails, Postgres.
+Build and maintain full-stack applications and APIs in a variety of languages, mostly using Rails and Javascript.
+Generally on 2-3 different client projects at one time.

 ***